Equine-Assisted Therapy provides opportunity to participate in several program formats:

 Silver Saddles is a program for able bodied riders that are 55+ years old.
 Classes focus on teaching the fundamentals of horses and their behavior, building riding basics (including mounting, dismounting, proper position in the saddle, reining, walking and trotting), and equipment and tacking.
 The Silver Saddles program intentionally tracks at a slower pace than you’d find in a traditional riding school because we focus on both personal development and technical riding skills.
 Classes also incorporate basic ground training to create and build the bond between rider and horse.
 Learn more about the Silver Saddles Program.

-The Veterans Program facilitates a relationship and a bond between the veteran and his or her horse.
-Through our program, veterans are trained in horsemanship with the intent of better preparing their horse for its role in providing therapy to others in the community, while at the same time, providing a very unique and rewarding experience for themselves.
-Horses are incredibly sensitive and perceptive beings, thus in learning how to approach and effectively guide and communicate with their horse, the veteran also learns how to better understand and guide one’s self.
-Learn more about the Veterans Program.
+The Boots in the Barn Program facilitates a relationship and a bond between the veteran/ 1st responder and his or her horse.
+Through our program, veterans and 1st responders are trained in horsemanship with the intent of better preparing their horse for its role in providing therapy to others in the community, while at the same time, providing a very unique and rewarding experience for themselves.
+Horses are incredibly sensitive and perceptive beings, thus in learning how to approach and effectively guide and communicate with their horse, the individual also learns how to better understand and guide one’s self.
+Learn more about the Boots in the Barn Program.